ConceptCodes/eth-indexer-go/readme.md

 Probably not.
 If you need a robust, production-grade solution, I’d recommend using established services like Etherscan, Alchemy, Infura, or The Graph, which offer highly scalable and optimized indexing solutions.

-This project was built purely for fun and experimentation in my free time.
+This project was built purely for fun and experimentation.
 If you're interested in playing around with Ethereum data locally, I’d suggest running this indexer with a testnet like Sepolia or Holesky.

 ## Architecture